Shredder 1.0

-Mark Napier's Shredder 1.0 interface was first revealed in 1998.
-The Shredder 1.0 web interface was created to be both an interactive exhibit as well as an artwork generator.
-To create an image the user inserts a URL into the Shredder 1.0 and the code is then reinterpreted by a Perl Script code created by Napier.
-Perl programming language is a stable, open-source language and is the most popular web programming language due to its text manipulation capabilities and rapid development cycle.
+Napier, a digital artist from New York, released the Shredder 1.0 interface in 1998.
+Shredder was created to be both an interactive exhibit as well as an artwork generator.
+To create an image the user inserts a URL into the Shredder 1.0 and the code is then reinterpreted by a Perl script code created by Napier.
+The result "shreds" the graphical elements on the screen, creating chopped and outsized images, text, and code.